Become a Volunteer

 Pathfinders has many volunteer opportunities available in programs throughout the agency to help youth and young adults achieve their goals.
 We do our best to match volunteers to their interests, needs and experience.

 Our volunteer requirements are simply to have an interest in working with teens and young adults and to be a good role model.
-Our Peer Volunteer program at the Youth Shelter accepts high school students age 14-18.
-All other programs require a minimum age of 18 or 21.
+All programs require a minimum age of either 18 or 21.

 All volunteers are required to: